- Personal Injury Protection (PIP)

 - Property Damage Liability Coverage (PD)

 - Uninsured or Underinsured Motorist Coverage (UM or UIM)

 - Comprehensive Coverage

 Personal Injury Protection (PIP)

-Florida laws require drivers to have Personal Injury Protection, or PIP, coverage.
+Florida laws require Personal Injury Protection, or PIP, coverage for drivers.
 It is the minimum mandatory coverage for most vehicles.
 With this coverage, your insurance covers up to $10,000 in total medical bills and lost wages after a crash no matter who is at fault.
 Often referred to as no-fault coverage, it helps all drivers with at least some compensation following an injury-related crash.

 For a free legal consultation, call 863-250-5050